Hyperfresh/CAutomator/README.md

 # About CAutomator
-CAutomator Legacy is a custom-built bot for Calculated Anarchy.
+**CAutomator (JavaScript)** is a custom-built bot for Calculated Anarchy.
 It manages custom roles, server-side profile cards, and several other things.

 # CAutomator comes in two versions
-CAutomator is being fully rewritten into JavaScript, although the original Python code will continue to be supported while the rewrite is in process - however, it is being called CAutomator Legacy.
+CAutomator was coded in Python originally, before it was rewritten in JavaScript.
+The Python code lives as "CAutomator Legacy".
+Although older, it is more stable (NOT reliable!) than CAutomator JS.

 ## What version am I looking at?
 **You are currently looking at CAutomator (JavaScript).**